ace-subido/aclys/readme.md

 ###Notes

-I've been immersed with Scala at the company I work with, this is a small experiment I embarked myself into in order to understand some key concepts in Scala:
+I've been immersed with Scala at the where I work, this is a small experiment I embarked myself into in order to understand some key concepts in Scala:

-- Built on top of Finagle, it's accessed through HTTP (GET, POST, DELETE.
+- Built on top of Finagle, it's a tiny-little In-memory NoSQL key/value store accessed through HTTP (GET, POST, DELETE.
 Refer to Usage section for more info)
-- I thought of doing something "Redis-like" for thick Javascript Apps
+- It's something "Redis-like" for thick Javascript Apps
 - All in a single file under 90 lines of code
 - Not meant for Production.
 Doesn't even have authentication.
-Not as fast as Redis or Memcache (100k read/write HTTP requests with 5 concurrent clients are around 1450-1500 requests per second over localhost)
+Not as fast as Redis or Memcache (100k read/write HTTP requests with 5 concurrent clients are around 1450-1510 requests per second over localhost)
-- "So it's running on HTTP?
-Do I need a web server".
+- "So I can access it on HTTP?
+Do I need a web server?".
 Aclys is built on top of Finagle, no web server needed.
 Setting it up to run on Heroku is [easy](https://devcenter.heroku.com/articles/scala).
-Setting it up to run on your computer is easy as well, just install **sbt** and run: **sbt run** in the base directory.
+Setting it up to run on your computer is easy as well, clone the repo, install **sbt** and run: **sbt run** in the base directory.

 There's only one method in Aclys